Do you know there’s a Code of Professional Practice for social care workers in Wales?

 Our Code is not a secret

-The campaign also aims to make sure that you and your family know what to expect from social care workers.
+If you are receving support, we want to make sure that you, your family and carers know what to expect from social care workers.
 They are expected to provide you with the best care services and the support you need to live your life in the way you want.
 To help keep you safe and well, the Care Council have put in place a set of rules for social care workers in Wales called the Code of Professional Practice.
 We want you to know our Code is not a secret.

 What the Code says